-You’ve been brave enough to sign up, you’re ready to challenge yourself, and to change the world!
-Find out how to make the very most of your fundraising efforts and inspire people to really get behind you.
+If you plan to take part in a sponsored challenge for One25, find out how to make the very most of your fundraising efforts and inspire people to really get behind you.

 Your page should inspire people.
 And your personality should come shining through it.
 The best way to achieve this is to upload a photo of you or something that best represents your challenge and tell people not only what you will be doing but more importantly why you’re doing it.
 You can even change your page title and url link to something less formal than the default.
 Here’s an example:

 Don’t forget to set a target and have the courage to aim high.
-You can always change it at any time and people love to feel they’re playing their part in helping you reach your goal.
+People love to feel they’re playing their part in helping you reach your goal.
 Of course, as soon as you reach it make sure you up it again – people aren’t much motivated to give if you’ve already crossed the finishing line.

 Send little shout outs to publically thank anyone who donates, as a prompter for others to follow suit and as a feel good for the person who’s donated.
 This really works!
 And keep bringing out the target updates of ‘this much to go till I reach…’ Break it down into mini-targets each day; eg ‘I’m just £45 away from reaching £200 and I’d love to get there by the end of today.
 Who’s gonna help me???’

-Finally, why not temporarily change your profile picture on Facebook, Whatsapp, Instagram and all the socials you’re a part of, to remind everyone what you’re doing.
+Finally, why not temporarily change your profile picture on Facebook, Whatsapp, Instagram and all the socials you’re a part of, to remind people what you’re doing.

 If you have an e-bulletin at work or the intranet, ask if you can include a plug for your challenge there too.
-If you have permission to temporarily add a short message in your email signature too, why not try something like ‘I’m giving up [insert your pledge] for 125 hours to help women escape poverty and addiction.
+If you have permission to temporarily add a short message in your email signature too, why not try something like ‘I’m [insert your pledge] to help women escape poverty and addiction.
 Sponsor me [hyperlink to your page]’

 Use your sponsor form to catch those people at work/school, the gym or church when you see them face to face.
 Why not ask if you can pin a form to the noticeboard or leave at the reception desk?
 When you’ve collected the money you can pop it onto your online page- simple.
 Don’t forget to ask people to Gift Aid it (it adds 25p to every £1!).
 Download a form below or ask us to email you one.